docelic/gum/README.md

 git clone https://github.com/crystallabs/gum
 ```

-A statically-compiled and ready to use version of Gum can be found in bin/gum within the repository.
-To compile it yourself, obtain the Crystal programming language from https://crystal-lang.org/docs/installation/, and then run:
+For convenience, statically-compiled and ready to use versions of Gum can be found in bin/gum.* within the repository.
+Please use the ones appropriate for your machine architecture.
+To compile Gum yourself, obtain the Crystal programming language from https://crystal-lang.org/docs/installation/, and then run:

 ```
 shards